 1. Select the hike or course that you are interested in from the menu.

 2. Click on the “Find a date…” tab to go to the calendar and find a suitable date.

 3. Complete the pink booking form on the page, entering your name, email address and telephone number, then selecting your chosen date and entering the number of participants.
-Click ‘BOOK NOW’.
+Click the green ‘BOOK NOW’.

 4. You can now pay online via credit card, debit card or PayPal through the checkout.
 Or choose to pay via direct bank transfer BACS.

 Frequently asked questions

 Here you will find the answers to the questions most frequently asked by people contacting Mountaintrails.
 If you cannot find the answer to your query, please contact us.

 There are also links to other sites that we think may be of interest to our clients.

 Our day hikes are graded easy, moderate, hard and hard/strenuous.

 The easy graded walks are designed for those who do a little regular walking over undulating ground and occasionally off paths.

 Regular walkers who are used to rough paths and manage 12km (7½ miles) with relative ease should find the moderate graded walks suitable.